 - ipratropium (Atrovent), a type of inhaled bronchodilator used when rescue inhalers alone are not enough

 - oral or intravenous corticosteroids to control inflammation

 - a single dose of intravenous magnesium sulfate

 - intubation machines to help you breathe

-Uncontrolled asthma can also lead to severe attacks.
-If you frequently rely on your rescue inhaler, this is a sign that you and your doctor need to look at more long-term measures of asthma treatment.
+If you rely on your rescue inhaler two or more times per week, this is a sign that you and your doctor need to look at more long-term forms of asthma treatment.

 Treatment and recovery are important after a severe asthma attack, as these are both life-saving measures.
-But the best way to avoid such situations is to prevent severe asthma attacks from happening altogether.
+But the best way to avoid severe asthma attacks is to prevent them from happening altogether.
 Learning your asthma attack triggers is key to prevention.

 Not everyone’s asthma symptoms are alike, and everyone has different asthma triggers.
-It’s important to learn yours so you know what to avoid.
+It’s important to learn yours, so you can know what to avoid.
 Triggers that may exacerbate asthma-related inflammation include: